ARTICLES

 Colors of Serenity

-In 2024, flowers will be more important and expressive than ever to lift the mood.
+In 2025, flowers will be more important and expressive than ever to lift the mood.
 You can see that on the opposite end of the spectrum, where you'll find cooler hues that capture a sense of serenity.
 A much-needed break.
-Calming, dusty pinks, airy blues that perfectly capture tranquility, and deep, earthy greens that channel some natural connection to nature.
+Calming, aurora glow colors, like the Thursd Trend Color Palette of 2025 perfectly capture tranquility and bright, earthy greens and blues that channel some natural connection to nature.

 Vanda Bouquet Valentine